When disaster strikes, you don’t want to be caught unprepared.

 In our test, the included strap was comfortable and adjusted easily for testers of various sizes.
 The water, although cold, did not “sweat” into the outer pocket, which is important since you don’t want your electronics in the pocket getting wet.

 Key features: Durable, rustproof, easy to clean

 Description: Waking up in the wild can be much easier if you have a bit of java to get you in gear.
-This Coghlan’s coffee pot is a great no-frills addition to your gear pack, as it percolates coffee quickly.
+This Coghlan’s aluminum coffee pot is a great no-frills addition to your gear pack, as it percolates coffee quickly.
 The handle stays cool and helps you pour it easily.

 It can be expensive to stock up on bags of trail mix, but when you’re heading out for a fishing excursion, you might welcome a small container of it in your pocket when your stomach starts to rumble.

 To save money and maximize the odds of enjoying the flavor, you can make your own trail mix at home in bulk, and then package it in individual resealable plastic bags.

 While you’re free to add any ingredients that you like to the mix, you’ll have more energy—and you’ll hold onto it for a longer period—if you use protein as your base, such as peanuts, cashews or almonds.
 Then you can add an equal amount of a dried fruit, such as raisins, cranberries or banana chips, as well as extras such as granola, pretzels, oyster crackers, cereal or sesame sticks for your favorite flavorings.

 Many people like candy in their trail mix as well—just remember that chocolate can melt, rendering the rest of the mix quite messy when you’re on the go.

 Editor’s note: A version of this article first appeared in the 2013 print issue of American Survival Guide.